Gastroesophageal Reflux Disease (GERD)/Heartburn

-- Raise the head of your bed 6 inches by putting bricks or cinderblocks or bedrisers
+Raise the head of your bed 6 inches (to do this, put bricks, cinderblocks, or bedrisers

-under the bed legs under the head of the bed
+under the bed legs at the head of the bed)

-Be sure to check any medicines you are taking.
-Some may cause problems with the lining
+Check any medicines you are taking.
+Some may cause problems with the lining of your

-of your stomach or esophagus.
-You may also want to talk to your healthcare provider
+stomach or esophagus.
+You may also want to talk with your healthcare provider about:

-- Taking medicines called H2-blockers and protein pump inhibitors.
+Taking medicines called H2-blockers and proton pump inhibitors.
 Taking these medicines

 before eating may stop heartburn from happening.

 You will need a prescription for these.
-However, these medicines are rarely used to
+But these medicines are rarely used to treat

 in the right place and to stop the backward flow of fluid (reflux).